We believe that people act, and speak, in ways that make sense to them.

 The answer is, as such answers tend to be, remarkably simple in theory and more challenging in practice.
 After a considerable amount of time and many hours of discussion we think we have a genuine and realisable approach to improving workplace happiness and productivity.
 Two things that Kenwyn and I are passionate about, and NeithPax was set up to achieve.

-Outside of NeithPax I am currently working through my 200hr training to become a yoga teacher and am a writer of fiction novels.
+Outside of NeithPax I am currently working through my ICF accreditation in Transformational Coaching and am a 200hr qualified yoga teacher.

 Work is a fact of life, how we choose to approach it and grow with it shapes whether it is a meaningful and fulfilling part of our lives or just a necessary evil.
 I spent too many years not realising that, so now want to help people get the most out of their work, and as a result their lives.